andreafuturi/gitmini/README.md

 (Soon, an option to create a merge request instead of directly pushing to the master branch will be added.)

+Name of ticket is optional.
+You can also `git publish` and WIP-{progressive_number} will be used as ticket-name.
+This will make GitMini even simpler but consider that it is strongly recommended to give meaningfuls names to every code publish.

 ```bash
 git unpublish "Ticket name/number"
 ```
 When executed, the git unpublish command automates the following actions:
-- Safely updates your local repository with `git update`
+- Safely refresh your local repository with `git refresh`
 - Prompts you to resolve any conflicts before going on, if present.
 - Reverts the commit of the ticket you want to unpublish
 - Asks you to fix conflicts if they're present